ffranco1/2ndchallenge/README.md

 15. ? searches backwards
 17. replace text :s/search/replace/g

-This is what I learned from current editor
+This is what I learned Sublime
-1.
+1. Python based plug in
+2. colorful, indentation
+3. instantly switch projects
+4. make multiple changes at the same time.